Kevin Großkreutz

-Kevin Großkreutz (born 19 July 1988) is a German former professional footballer who plays as a right back and winger for TuS Bövinghausen in the amateur-level Oberliga Westfalen.
+Kevin Großkreutz (born 19 July 1988) is a semi-retired German professional footballer who plays as a right back and winger.

 He made his senior debut at Rot Weiss Ahlen, and in 2009 joined Borussia Dortmund of the Bundesliga, making 233 appearances for them across all competitions and scoring 27 goals.
 His honours during his time at the Westfalenstadion included two consecutive Bundesliga titles, including a double in 2012.